How Convective Mass Flux Responds to Environmental Humidity: Increase in updraft area fraction with humidity

-We shall now present an observational test of this behavior.
-We use data from the Tropical Rainfall Measurement Mission (TRMM) which partition the total rainfall between convective, stratiform, and shallow modes of precipitation, as well as the respective areas occupied by these rain types.
-These classifications are performed at the horizontal scale of a 5 km pixel \cite{Funk2013}.
+We now present an observational test of this behavior.
+We use data from the Tropical Rainfall Measurement Mission (TRMM) which partition the total rainfall between convective, stratiform, and shallow modes of precipitation.
+These classifications are performed at the horizontal scale of a 5 km pixel \cite{Funk2013,Ahmed2015}, allowing us to provide both an approximate convective area fraction and a conditional rainfall intensity.
 Figure \ref{fig:trmm} shows total convective precipitation, convective area fraction, and the local intensity of convective precipitation as binned by MERRA-2-derived $LTRH$.
 The convective precipitation (solid line) has nearly the same trend as convective area fraction (dotted line).
-Almost all of the observed pickup in convective precipitation is due to a pickup in convective area fraction.
+The observed pickup in convective precipitation is primarily due to a pickup in convective area fraction.

 The intensity of convective rain when convection is present (dashed line in Fig. \ref{fig:trmm}) increases somewhat over the range of LTRH.
 If we take the intensity as a proxy for the vertical velocities associated with convection, then this result is similar to the GSRMs.
-Where the GSRMs show a slight decline in vertical velocity with $LTRH$, TRMM shows a slight increase.
-To first order, both results indicate a relatively small change in convective intensity relative to convective area.
-Furthermore, TRMM's positive trend in precipitation intensity with $LTRH$ may also be explained by a positive trend in updraft area within the 5 km-wide TRMM pixels.
-A more direct observation of updraft area and updraft velocity would be a fruitful basis for a follow-up study on this topic.
+The GSRMs show a slight decline in vertical velocity with $LTRH$, and TRMM shows a slight increase in conditional rainfall intensity.
+To first order, both results indicate a relatively small range in convective intensity relative to convective area.
+Furthermore, TRMM's positive trend in precipitation intensity may also be explained by a positive trend in updraft area within the 5 km-wide TRMM pixels rather than a pickup in intensity at the updraft scale.
+Ground-based radar profilers and satellite-based estimates have similarly shown that updraft area dominates the observed variability in convective mass flux \cite{Kumar2016,Giangrande2016,Jeyaratnam2021}.
+In the future, it would be interesting to link those studies and this one by characterizing the response of updraft area to humidity using observations.